Zak Mills: Walsall

 He signed a one-year contract with Walsall on 8 July 2021, after which manager Matthew Taylor praised his character and versatility.
 Mills featured 14 times for the club, including just twice after Michael Flynn took charge in February.
 Mills left the Bescot Stadium after being released at the end of the 2021–22 season.

 Return to Boston United

 On 5 August 2022, Mills returned to Boston United in the National League North, with manager Paul Cox saying "it was a no-brainer to bring him in".
 He made 26 league appearances in the 2022–23 campaign, scoring two goals.
 He played 29 league games in the 2023–24 season.
 Boston secured promotion through the play-offs after beating Brackley Town 2–1 in the final.
 He signed a new contract in June 2024.
 He scored six goals in 44 appearances across the 2024–25 campaign, and won the club's Player of the Year award.
+Speaking in October 2025, manager Graham Coughlan said that Mills was a key influence on the team, praising "the importance of him as a person, as a leader, a character and as a player".
+He played 15 games in the 2025–26 campaign, missing from November onwards with a long-term hamstring injury, and was released upon the season's conclusion.

+King's Lynn Town

+On 2 June 2026, Mills joined National League North club King's Lynn Town, where manager Paul Caddis was looking to build a more experienced team.
+He was named on the National League North Team of the Week for the weekend of 12 September 2026 for his performance against Chorley.